-Secondly, a bedtime routine can calm and help to establish a sleep pattern which could be helpful in the long-term.
+Secondly, a bedtime routine can calm and help establish a sleep pattern that could be helpful in the long term.
 Therefore, she suggested the following steps.

 - Reduce stimulations before bedtime by avoiding caffeine-related products, phone/tablet screens, violent or scary programmes before bed